 I think everyone has some places that trigger curiosity, excitement, interest.
 Places we want to visit, we fantasize about, without really a reason behind it.

 One of this places for me was Lisbon, Portugal.

-After my brother showed me the movie Lisbon Story, by Wim Wenders, I got fascinated by the simplicity of the city and in summertime 2004 I did managed to go there to eat some bacalau.
+After my brother introduced me to the movie Lisbon Story, by Wim Wenders, I got fascinated by the simplicity of the city and in 2004 I did managed to go there and eat some bacalau.

 Another place I always felt attracted is Israel.

 It’s one of those places mistreated by the media, one of those places we tend to think that only bad things happen.

 The proof was that when I told people that I was going to Tel Aviv for business, the most common comment I got was a sad “don’t take the bus!”.

 I was there last time in January 2012, the last of three visits I had chance to do.
 Runnng on the beach at sunset with 15C while Amsterdam was frozen.

 Here are two or three things about Tel Aviv, or T.A. for the friends.

 The most daunting task going to Tel Aviv is passing the security checks, that are equally intense on the way to and out the country.